-Sinergia will offer group classes, one-on-one sessions, and coaching to help with individual parenting goals identified for each parent, such as nutrition and meal planning, and establishment of a household routine.
+Sinergia offers group classes, one-on-one sessions, and coaching to help with individual parenting goals identified for each parent, such as nutrition and meal planning, and establishment of a household routine.
 The supports and resources provided include a parent assessment, parenting classes, individual counseling, home visit coaching, help with individual parenting goals, and 1:1 home and community support.

 Through Drama: Developing Positive Pathways For Lives Through Expressive Arts

-NYFC, ACS, and Foster Care Unplugged collaborated to design a pilot program focused upon trauma mitigation and mental health support through therapeutic expressive arts group work for trafficked and at-risk girls and young women within NYC’s child welfare system.
+NYFC, ACS, and Foster Care Unplugged have collaborated to design a pilot program focused upon trauma mitigation and mental health support through therapeutic expressive arts group work for trafficked and at-risk girls and young women within NYC’s child welfare system.

-Made possible by support from The New York Community Trust, these survivor-led therapeutic drama and writing exercises will serve as mediums for youth to safely express and process their life stories, allowing them to identify strengths and strive towards supportive and positive alternate pathways.
+Made possible by support from The New York Community Trust, these survivor-led therapeutic drama and writing exercises serve as mediums for youth to safely express and process their life stories, allowing them to identify strengths and strive towards supportive and positive alternate pathways.